Biodiesel is a renewable fuel

 Source: Stock photography (copyrighted)

 Biodiesel is most often blended with petroleum diesel in ratios of 2% (referred to as B2), 5% (B5), or 20% (B20).
-Biodiesel can also be used as pure biodiesel (B100).
-Biodiesel fuels can be used in regular diesel engines without making any changes to the engines.
+Pure biodiesel (B100) can also be used in many applications.
+Diesel engines can use biodiesel fuels without changes to the engines.
 Biodiesel blends are also used as heating oil.
-Biodiesel can be stored and transported using petroleum diesel fuel tanks and equipment can also store and transport biodiesel.
+Petroleum diesel fuel tanks and equipment can also store and transport biodiesel.

 History of biodiesel

 Before petroleum diesel fuel became popular, Rudolf Diesel, the inventor of the diesel engine in 1897, experimented with using vegetable oil (biodiesel) as fuel.
-Until 2001, only small amounts of biodiesel were consumed in the United States.
-Since then, biodiesel consumption has increased substantially, largely because of the availability of various government incentives and requirements to produce, sell, and use biodiesel.
+Until 2001, the United States consumed only small amounts of biodiesel.
+Since then, U.S. biodiesel production and consumption have increased substantially, largely because of the availability of various government incentives and requirements to produce, sell, and use biodiesel.